colonyengine/colony/README.md

 A component based game engine written in Common Lisp for modern OpenGL (4.3+).

-NOTE: This engine is still in construction, however, it is almost ready for game making.
-The developers (psilord and mfiano) hang out in #bufferswap on freenode, and sometimes #lispgames on freenode.
+NOTE: This engine is still in construction, however, it is almost ready for making games.
+The developers (psilord and mfiano) hang out in #bufferswap on irc.libera.chat, and sometimes #lispgames on irc.libera.chat.
 Stop by if you want to help or see how to run what we currently have, or just to say hello.

 ## Overview

 Writing a game is a difficult thing.
-So we've created a system and work flow that helps you describe the elements needed to write 2d or 3d games.
+So we've created a system and workflow that helps you describe the elements needed to write 2D or 3D games.
 We designed several domain specific languages that make it easier to describe, manipulate, and use assets commonly found in game making.
-Such assets are, but not limited to, textures, materials, shader programs, and scene trees of actors that are available for instantiation.
+Such assets include (but are not limited to) textures, materials, shader programs, and scene trees of actors that are available for instantiation.
 Virality Engine also knows how to accept input from keyboards and most joysticks and gamepads.

 The component system is a hybrid model between an ECS and an object model.
-The components are defined similar to CLOS defclass, and regular generic methods can be used with them.
+The components are defined similar to CLOS `defclass`, and regular generic methods can be used with them.
 Components are added to Actors which represent game concepts like players, scenery, effects, etc. We define a component protocol invoked by Virality Engine to move your components to the next state and render